ebowwa/acceleration-blog/_prompts/in_progress/blog3.md

 Markdown Content:
 - Initiate the Markdown content with an empty line following the front matter.
-- Utilize ## for secondary headers to effectively structure the content. **LIMIT secondary headers LIMIT TITLES**
+- Utilize ## for secondary headers to effectively structure the content. **LIMIT secondary headers LIMIT TITLES** be minimal if not near zero on secondary headers
 - Ensure paragraph separation through blank lines.
-- Refrain from using traditional closing phrases like `In conclusion` or `Summary`.
-DON'T even Conclude the post naturally, NO explicit concluding statements.
 - Escape single quotes within the text properly, or alternatively, use double quotes.
 - Comply with standard Markdown formatting rules throughout the post.